Non-smoothable curve singularities: Introduction

-This large family argument shows the existence of non-smoothable singularities, but does not give specific examples.
+This \textit{large family argument} shows the existence of non-smoothable singularities, but does not give specific examples.
 The first such examples of monomial curves are due to Buchweitz \cite{Bu}.
 He observed that a necessary condition for smoothability, in fact for deforming into a Gorenstein singularity, is that the length of the Dedekind different is at most $2\delta$, something conjectured, or at least seen as a possibility, to hold for all singularities by Herzog \cite{He}.
 More generally, Buchweitz defined a $k$-th normalised Dedekind invariant.
 Furthermore he showed how to compute this invariant for monomial curves in terms of the semigroup.
-The resulting non-smoothability condition is also a condition that the semigroup cannot be the semigroup of a Weierstrass point, and this application can be proven directly from Riemann-Roch.
+This has applications to Weierstrass points.
+A semigroup is the semigroup of a Weierstrass point on a smooth projective curve, if the curve occurs as a deformation of the completion of the corresponding monomial curve in an appropriate weighted projective space, with the Weierstrass point at infinity.
+The non-smoothability condition is thus also a condition that the semigroup cannot be a Weierstrass semigroup, and this application can be proven directly from Riemann-Roch.
 In this form Buchweitz' criterion occurs most often in the literature, but the original criterion applies more generally.

-These two methods to prove that certain singularities are not smoothable are the only known general methods.
+These two methods to prove that singularities are not smoothable are the only known general methods.
 In certain cases one method succeeds, in other cases the other.
-For not too complicated singularities direct computation of infinitesimal deformations with computer algebra systems, in particular Singular \cite{Sing} and Macaulay2 \cite{M2}, can also be used in studying smoothabality.
+For not too complicated singularities direct computation of infinitesimal deformations with computer algebra systems, in particular Singular \cite{Sing} and Macaulay2 \cite{M2}, can also be used in studying smoothability.
 Experimentation with such singularities has led to conjectures, which can be found throughout this paper.
 Not too complicated means in practice quasi-homogeneous.
 The $\mathbb G_m$-actions vastly simplifies computations.
 Also the occurring invariants of singularities are easier to compute in the quasi-homogeneous case.
 For monomial curves the generators of the defining ideal are particular simple, as they are binomials.
 We do give examples of non quasi-homogeneous non-smoothable curve singularities, but they occur as deformations of non-smoothable quasi-homogeneous ones.
 If a singularity is not smoothable, then by openness of versality every singularity into which it deforms, is also not smoothable.